lkell/BarnesHut/README.md

 https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation
 http://arborjs.org/docs/barnes-hut.

-For learning how to implement the algorithm, [this page](http://beltoforion.de/article.php?a=barnes-hut-galaxy-simulator) contains helful explanations and pseudocode, and [this page](http://www.cs.princeton.edu/courses/archive/fall03/cs126/assignments/barnes-hut.html) contains a helpful API, some of which influenced this implementation.
+For learning how to implement the algorithm, [this page](http://beltoforion.de/article.php?a=barnes-hut-galaxy-simulator) contains useful explanations, and [this page](http://www.cs.princeton.edu/courses/archive/fall03/cs126/assignments/barnes-hut.html) contains a helpful API, some of which influenced this implementation.